-OUR SPRING AGENDA
+OUR FALL, 2019 AGENDA

-Registration/Continental Breakfast – Sponsored by ETF Global
+Registration and Continental Breakfast – Sponsored by ETF Global

 Just a few years ago, veteran unemployment was at crisis levels and companies didn’t have to work too hard to recruit employees with military backgrounds.
 Now, the latest generations of Vets are essentially at full employment levels and many of the country’s biggest companies are aggressively seeking veteran talent.
 In this new competitive environment, companies must work harder to recruit top veteran talent.
 This expert panel will discuss the best ways to optimize the results of this process including: creating vet-specific recruiting teams, attending vet job fairs and networking through existing veteran employees.